twof/graphql-spec/rfcs/QueryLevelNullability.md

 ## Definitions

-Nullability: A concept that exists across many programming languages (eg [Swift](https://developer.apple.com/documentation/swift/optional), [Kotlin](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), [SQL](https://www.w3schools.com/sql/sql_notnull.asp)) that is used to express when users can be certain that a value can or can never be `null` (or the language equivalent).
+Nullability: A concept that exists across many programming languages (eg [Swift](https://developer.apple.com/documentation/swift/optional), [Kotlin](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), [SQL](https://www.w3schools.com/sql/sql_notnull.asp)) that is used to express when developers can be certain that a value can or can never be `null` (or the language equivalent).
 Nullability language constructs (eg `?` in Swift/Kotlin) have become popular due to their ability to solve ergonomic problems in languages such as those surrounding `NullPointerException` in Java.

 Codegen: Short for Code Generation, tools that exist for working with GraphQL which accept a schema and a set of documents as input, and output code in a language of choice that represents the data returned by those operations.
 GraphQL codegen tools exist for many platforms.
-As an example, [here's some info about Apollo's offerings](https://github.com/apollographql/apollo-tooling#code-generation).
+As an example, [here's some info about Apollo's offerings](https://github.com/apollographql/apollo-tooling#code-generation) and [GraphQL Codegen by The Guild](https://www.graphql-code-generator.com/).

 ## 📜 Problem Statement

-GraphQL is a "nullable by default" language meaning that all properties are allowed to be `null`.
+According to [best practice](https://graphql.org/learn/best-practices/#nullability) GraphQL is a "nullable by default" language meaning that all properties are allowed to be `null`.
 This is in contrast to the two modern languages used on mobile clients, Swift and Kotlin, which are both non-null by default.
 In Swift and Kotlin, unless developers otherwise specify it, properties cannot be `null`.